kin1m0d/devops-project-2025/docs/devlog.md

 # Day 1 (23.10.2025)
 - Started project on Windows WSL2
-- Installed terraform on Windows
+- Installed terraform on Windows (which I couln't make it work so I installed on Ubuntu as well)
 - Installed code extension "Terraform" from Anton Kulikov
 - Installed docker desktop on Windows
 - Installed k8 on Ubuntu https://gaganmanku96.medium.com/kubernetes-setup-with-minikube-on-wsl2-2023-a58aea81e6a3